Gurjaras of Lata: History

 The origin of dynasty is not known.
-They probably originated from the neighboring dynasty, Gurjaras of Mandor or Bhinmal.
+They probably originated from the neighboring dynasty, Gurjaras of Mandavyapura or Bhinmala.

 Early history

 A grant made by Nirihullaka, the chieftain of a forest tribe in the lower valley of the Narmada, shows that towards the end of the sixth century CE that region was occupied by forest tribes who acknowledged the supremacy of the Kalachuri dynasty; a fact which accounts for the use of the Chedi or Traikúṭaka era in South Gujarāt.
 Nirihullaka names with respect a king Śaṅkaraṇa, identified with Śaṅkaragaṇa (r. c.
 575-600 CE) of Kalachuri dynasty and the Gurjara conquest must be subsequent to this date.
 Another grant, which is only a fragment and contains no king's name, but which on the ground of date (Samvat 346 = 594–5 CE) and style may be safely attributed to the Gurjara dynasty, shows that the Gurjaras were established in the country within a few years of Śaṅkaragaṇa's probable date.

 A still nearer approximation to the date of the Gurjara conquest is suggested by the change in the titles of Dharasena I of Maitraka dynasty, who in his grants of Saṃvat 252 (571 CE) calls himself Mahārāja, while in his grants of 269 and 270 (588 and 589 CE), he adds the title of Mahāsāmanta, which points to subjection by some foreign power between 571 and 588 CE.
 It seems highly probable that this power was that of the Gurjaras of Bhīnmāl; and that their successes therefore took place between 580 and 588 CE or about 585 CE.